 Arizona Net Metering

-What was evident throughout the process was that Arizonans care deeply about their right to generate their own power from the sun.
+In 2014, ACC has held a workshop process to further investigate the true costs and benefits of solar.
+Throughout this process and discussion, it has become evident that Arizonans care deeply about their right to generate their own power from the sun.

 Notable Solar Installations in Arizona